vestor/homelab/README.md

 To update containers to the latest version:

-1. Either use Portainer to update individual containers
+1. Either use Docker CLI from the host system to update individual containers
 2. Or run `terraform apply` to update all configurations

 ### Backups

 Container configurations are stored in Docker volumes.
 To back them up:

-1. Use the Portainer interface to create volume backups
-2. Or use Docker CLI from the host system to export volumes
+1. Use Docker CLI from the host system to export volumes

 ## Troubleshooting

-- **Service not responding**: Check container status using Portainer or `docker ps`
+- **Service not responding**: Check container status using `docker ps`
 - **Network connectivity issues**: Verify Traefik is running and check network configurations
 - **Storage issues**: Check disk mounts with `mount` command and verify MergerFS service is running